hdfiresky/Tutorials/backend_setup_guide.md

 ## Step 6: Create `docker-compose.yml`

 Docker Compose is a tool for defining and running multi-container Docker applications.
 This file makes it simple to start your backend with a single command.
-(No changes from the previous version).

 ```yaml
 # backend/docker-compose.yml